ArnesSI/netbox-inventory/README.md

 The idea is that an external system uses some assets stored in netbox_inventory, and you want to prevent accidental changes to data directly in NetBox web interface.
 Only that external system should modify the data.

+### Audit

+Audit flows can be defined to audit the inventory on site.
+This feature is not limited to assets, it can be used to audit any object managed in NetBox.

+* **Audit Flow Pages** allow the definition of user views that list specific NetBox objects.
+These can be filtered by object type and field values.
+* **Audit Flows** group multiple Audit Flow Pages into a single flow.
+A flow can be initiated from a location type object (e.g. a `Location` or `Site`) using the **[Audit]** button on its detail page.
+The audit flow will then display all audit flow pages and their defined NetBox objects, restricted to the location for which the flow is running.

 ## Compatibility

 This plugin requires netbox version 4.1 to work.
 Older versions of the plugin